Diffusion of a massive quantum particle coupled to a quasi-free thermal medium: Acknowledgements

 \section{Acknowledgements}

 W. De Roeck thanks J. Bricmont and H. Spohn for helpful discussions and suggestions, and for pointing out several references.
 He has also greatly benefited from collaboration with J. Clark and C. Maes.
 In particular, the results described in Section \ref{sec: lindblad} and Appendix \ref{app: caM} were essentially obtained in \cite{clarkderoeckmaes}.
 After the first version was submitted, some inaccuracies were pointed out by L. Erd\"os, A. Knowles, H.-T. Yau and J. Yin.
 Most importantly, the remarks of an anonymous referee allowed for serious improvements in the presentation of the proof.
-Finally, W.D.R.\ acknowledges the financial support of the Flemish research fund `FWO-Vlaanderen'.
+At the time when this work was completed, W.D.R.\ was a postdoctoral fellow of the Flemish research fund `FWO-Vlaanderen'.
+The support of this institution is gratefully acknowledged.